 Shannon Cherry presented a standard scope of work and a price.
 The scope was:

-Days 1-7: Craft first draft of press release
+Days 1-7: Craft first draft of the press release

 Days 8-13: Discuss release

 Days 16-28: Distribute release starting with bloggers, then magazines, then newspapers

 Day 20 til launch: Follow up phone calls (3 hours worth)

 The price was 3 monthly payments of $300 each or $799 up front.

 OK.
 So let’s treat this like the typical tactical purchasing department.
 Small dollar purchases don’t require competitive bidding, so let’s not evaluate any other options in the market.
 Hey, if I pay up front, I’ll save over $100.
 This is easy, right?

 So we selected Cherry Communications for this project and paid up front.

 The project actually started well.
 Cherry Communications worked with us on a fine press release.